-- 1. Are not solely for the convenience of the Member, his/her family or the Provider of the services or supplies; - 2.
+- 1. Are not solely for the convenience of the Member, the Member's family or the Provider of the services or supplies; - 2.
 Are the most appropriate level of service or supply which can be safely provided to the Member; - 3.
 Are for the diagnosis or treatment of an actual or existing illness or injury unless being provided under the Preventive Care Benefits; - 4.
 Are not for recreational, life-enhancing, relaxation or palliative therapy, except for treatment of terminal conditions; - 5.
 Are appropriate and consistent with the diagnosis and which, in accordance with accepted medical standards in the State of Washington, could not have been omitted without adversely affecting the Member's condition or the quality of health services rendered; - 6.
-As to inpatient care, could not have been provided in a Provider's office, the outpatient department of a hospital or a non-residential facility without affecting the Member's condition or quality of health services rendered; - 7.
+As to Inpatient care, could not have been provided in a Provider's office, the outpatient department of a Hospital or a non-residential Facility without affecting the Member's condition or quality of health services rendered; - 7.
 Are not primarily for research and data accumulation; and - 8.
 Are not Experimental or Investigational.

-The fact that a Physician may prescribe, authorize, or direct a service does not of itself make it Medically Necessary or covered by the Contract.
-Medical necessity criteria for Covered Services will be furnished to a

-Member or Provider within 30 days of a request to do so.
+The fact that a Physician may prescribe, refer, or direct a service does not mean the service is Medically Necessary, Authorized or covered under this Contract.
+Medical necessity criteria for Covered Services will be furnished to a Member or Provider within 30 days of a request to do so.